Sublime-Azubi/AA_1_dockerProject/README.md

 subsequently we export the docker image from dicker hub to aws ECR and then be able run the container on an aws ECS cluster.
 AWS Fargate launch type will be used in this case.

+MVP:
-Applicaction is a simple phpapplication wish a php server-side scripting that processes the submission throuh a web form
+The first version of this project is a simple php  web application with a php server-side scripting that processes the submission throuh a web form

 ![image](https://user-images.githubusercontent.com/104580680/228970260-6b6041a2-bdf8-446c-969b-91a454adf739.png)

+VERSION 2
+Ther version 2 of the application is a dockerised application.
+The next stage is a build a docker Immage of our exixting application such that is is easily shipped and deployed in any other enviroment with less opeartional over head

 #BUILD DOCKER IMAGE
 Created Dockerfile in the root directory using variant that contains a web server . php:<version>-cli – (php:8.0-apache)